 Our Healing Roots Program has been in operation since 2006.
 It offers survivors a safe space to access resources that promote healing and connection.
 Staff who work within this program share identities and lived experience with the participants they serve.
 Advocates understand how their unique history has shaped their community and shape their support accordingly.

-One-on-one support for survivors to create individual safety plans and begin their journey towards healing.
-Advocates help survivors’ access resources from Bradley Angle or connect them with resources from providers in the community.
+- Individualized Advocacy: One-on-one support for survivors to create individual safety plans and begin their healing journey.
+Advocates help survivors access necessary resources.

-Culturally specific, topic-based support groups that explore domestic violence, healthy relationships, and healing from trauma, while creating a safe space for Black and African-American survivors to share and learn from one another.
-Light meals, bus tickets, and free childcare are offered for all group sessions.
+- Support Groups: Culturally specific, topic-based support groups that explore domestic violence, healthy relationships, and healing from trauma.
+Safe space for Black and African American survivors to share and learn from one another.

-Experiencing or witnessing domestic violence is a traumatic experience for children.
-Healing Roots advocates provide one-on-one support to help survivors and their children, learn, grow, and heal together.
-We also connect survivors with local resources that help them—and their loved ones—grow and thrive.
+- Family Support: Advocates provide one-on-one support to help survivors and their children learn, grow, and heal together.
+We also connect survivors with local resources to help them and their loved ones thrive.

-If you’re interested in learning more about our Healing Roots Program, please contact our Healing Roots Coordinator, Kenya Ifemelu, at email@example.com.
+If you are interested in learning more about our Healing Roots Program, please email firstname.lastname@example.org